minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - Has a port mapping feature to redirect to a dynamic port in ECS
 - In comparison, we'd need multiple Classic Load Balancer per application

-Client IP bring X-Forwarded-For header
+Client IP bring using Backend that has X-Forwarded-For header

 **Target Groups**